heartface99/sheHacks-compost-/README.md

-# sheHacks-compost-
+# Green Thumb

-This is a project that detects whether or not an item is compostable.
-I worked on it for sheHacks 2018.
+SheHacks 2018 project that detects whether or not an item is compostable.

 Function: